Fosterers needed! Help a cat get back on its paws

 29 December 2020

-2021 is fast approaching and, as always, the North Birmingham branch of Cats Protection has a long waiting list of local cats who need to come into care - but the charity needs more fosterers on board to help.
+2021 is here - and it's Spring!
+Kitten season is upon us!
+As always, the North Birmingham branch of Cats Protection has a long waiting list of local cats who need to come into care - but the charity needs more fosterers on board to help.

 So the appeal is: "If you might be interested in indoor fostering, please read the FAQs below to see if fostering could be your new year, or any time of year, volunteering resolution!"